CarlosNunezMX/AnimeFLV/README.md

 ## Note ⚠️
 For use this module is needed set `"type": "module"` -> on your `package.json`

-Made with ❤️ from 🇲🇽 by CarlosNunexMX
+Made with ❤️ from 🇲🇽 by CarlosNunexMX / Discord @karurosu